English | Español

 A checklist for parents to prepare kids before they go anywhere without adult protection

 Safety is not a one-time lesson but an ongoing conversation and process.
-To be safe on their own in public or at home, young people need to have knowledge so they can recognize potentially unsafe situations, skills for taking action to avoid or get away from those safety problems, and enough life experience and development so that they can use their knowledge and skills consistently.
+To be safe on their own in public or at home, young people need:

 - Move out of reach of someone they don’t know well if they are in a place where there aren’t many people around or if anyone’s behavior is making them uncomfortable.

-- Get help everywhere they go, even by interrupting busy, impatient adults
+- Get help everywhere they go, even by interrupting busy, impatient adults.

 - Yell, run, make a scene, and fight if necessary to escape from an attack.